bimalpaudels/portfolio/README.md

 ```
 If everything is setup correctly, [localhost:3000](http://localhost:3000), should have the content from Notion Page.

+### Working demo
+I have used this [README.md](https://bimals.net/posts/nextjs-notion-integration) in a Notion post as a working example/demo.

 ## Notion Blocks

 Following are the blocks from Notion that have components at the moment along with those that are WIP.
 I plan on continuously adding more as per need.